avajs/eslint-plugin-ava/readme.md

 - [no-statement-after-end](docs/rules/no-statement-after-end.md) - Ensure `t.end()` is the last statement executed.
 - [no-todo-implementation](docs/rules/no-todo-implementation.md) - Ensure `test.todo()` is not given an implementation function.
 - [no-todo-test](docs/rules/no-todo-test.md) - Ensure no `test.todo()` is used.
-- [no-typeerror-with-notthrows](docs/rules/no-typeerror-with-notthrows.md) - Prevent use of typerror with notthrows.
 - [no-unknown-modifiers](docs/rules/no-unknown-modifiers.md) - Prevent the use of unknown test modifiers.
 - [prefer-async-await](docs/rules/prefer-async-await.md) - Prefer using async/await instead of returning a Promise.
 - [prefer-power-assert](docs/rules/prefer-power-assert.md) - Allow only use of the asserts that have no [power-assert](https://github.com/power-assert-js/power-assert) alternative.